tibetiroka/debian-control-linter/README.md

 Any file following the debian control file format can be parsed into a series of stanzas containing data fields.
 For the supported formats, these parsed stanzas are matched with the specification and, if successful, are then checked for errors.

-Errors can be check in:
+Errors can be checked in:

 - Individual fields
 - Across multiple fields in a stanza (e.g. a `Source` field declaring the same version as the `Version` field)